 Always go where you will be tested and don’t be afraid of it, this is the mark of a mentally tough and trained runner.

-I have always had issues with the normal train of thought.
+I have always had issues with the normalcy.
+It surrounds all of us.

-You taking the next step in your running is to demand more out of yourself and start asking yourself questions that those around you may not be asking of themselves.
+You taking the next step in your running is to demand more out of yourself.

 Mental training for runners is essential.